qhtjrmin/GPrimer/README.md

 # 2. Running
 ## 2.1.
 Prepare input sequence data
  The input DBs that can be used are in “input_sequence” folder.
-In the case of mouse and human RefSeq data, because the input size is large, the following command should be used to decompress.
+In the case of mouse and human RefSeq data, they should be decompressed as the following command to use for input sequence DB.

  ```
  $ gunzip m_musculus_refseq_181107.txt.gz